8go/matrix-commander/README.md

   at the same time.
 However, with very careful set-up one can run multiple instances, but that is not the target use case.
 - Where possible bundle several actions together into a single call.
-  For example if one wants to send 8 images, then it is significatly faster to call `matrix-commander` once with `-i` specifying 8 images, than to call `matrix-commander` 8 times with one image each call.
+  For example if one wants to send 8 images, then it is significantly faster to call `matrix-commander` once with `-i` specifying 8 images, than to call `matrix-commander` 8 times with one image each call.
 One needs to send 5 messages, 10 images, 5 audios, 3 PDF files and 7 events to